zonemaster/zonemaster-gui/docs/INSTALL.md

 2. Upload the contents of the zip file to your web server.
 3. Refer to [zonemaster.conf-example](/zonemaster.conf-example) for Apache configuration or [zonemaster-nginx.conf-example](/zonemaster-nginx.conf-example) for Nginx configuration.

+This option comes preconfigured with the default theme and no customization.
+You have basic configuration options.
+Refer to the [configuration](CONFIG.md#staticconfigjson) guide for more information.

 ## Full customization (5 minutes)

 1. Clone the repository `git clone git@github.com:zonemaster/zonemaster-gui.git`